FFFF-0000h/Tech-Scrolls/README.md

 - **socket**: one endpoint of a two-way communication link between two programs running on the network

-- **Software architecture**:Software architecture refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
+- **Software architecture**: refers to the fundamental structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and properties of both elements and relations.

 - **Software Engineering**: is the process of analyzing user needs and designing, constructing, and testing end-user applications that will satisfy these needs through the use of software programming languages.